fabmob/e-mission-docs/docs/install/multi_layer_stack.md

 The e-mission server stack can be configured in many ways, depending on the duration of data collection, the size of the sample, and the amount of background processing required.

-The single server installation (https://github.com/e-mission/e-mission-server/wiki/Deploying-your-own-server-to-production) is best for small-medium scale data collection (~ 2000 person hours of data), without any ongoing analysis.
+The single server installation [Deploying your own server to production](deploying_your_own_server_to_production.md) is best for small-medium scale data collection (~ 2000 person hours of data), without any ongoing analysis.
 For any larger scale data collection (~ 10,000 person hours of data), you want a more sophisticated, multi-tier architecture.
 While your final architecture will depend on your exact requirements and available resources, this document outlines the architecture and setup that I use for the reference e-mission private data server and the e-mission open data server.

 ## Overview ##